docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-lua.md

 Dovecot has the ability to let users create their own custom user provisioning and authentication providers in [Lua](https://en.wikipedia.org/wiki/Lua_(programming_language)#Syntax).
 This allows any data source that can be approached from Lua to be used for authentication, including web servers.
 It is possible to do more with Dovecot and Lua, but other use cases fall outside of the scope of this documentation page.

-!!! warning

-    DMS offers minimal support for Lua-based authentication due to it being an advanced method that can be used in many different ways.
-Do not open issues on GitHub or request support from DMS contributors for Lua scripts.
-The documentation on this page is all that is needed to get your own development started.
-Look elsewhere for Lua support.

-!!! warning
+!!! warning "Community contributed guide"

-    Lua-based authentication relies on a Dovecot plugin.
-Dovecot is known to sometimes deprecate and remove support for their plugins (such as [CheckPassword](https://doc.dovecot.org/configuration_manual/authentication/checkpassword/)).
-DMS will drop support immediately if at some moment continued inclusion of the Lua plugin would not align with the DMS development process anymore.

-There are several questions you should ask yourself before you start:

-1. Do I want to use Lua to identify mailboxes and verify that users are are authorized to use mail services?
-This refers in the world of Dovecot to Lua providing 'userdb' functionality, as in a data source for user provisioning.
-1. Do I want to use Lua to verify passwords that users authenticate with for IMAP/POP3/SMTP in their (web) mail clients?
-This refers in the world of Dovecot to Lua providing 'passdb' functionality, as in a data source for user password verification.
-1. If the answer is 'yes' to question 1 or 2: are there other methods that better facilitate my use case aside of custom scripts which rely on me being a developer and not just a user?

-If the answer is 'no' to question 3, Lua-based authentication might just be the thing for you.
+    Dovecot authentication via Lua scripting is not officially supported in DMS.
+No assistance will be provided should you encounter any issues.

+    DMS provides the required packages to support this guide.
+Note that these packages will be removed should they introduce any future maintenance burden.

+    The example in this guide relies on the current way in which DMS works with Dovecot configuration files.
+Changes to this to accommodate new authentication methods such as OpenID Connect will likely break this example in the future.
+This guide is updated on a best-effort base.

+Dovecot's Lua support can be used for user provisioning (userdb functionality) and/or password verification (passdb functionality).
+Consider using other userdb and passdb options before considering Lua, since Lua does require the use of additional (unsupported) program code that might require maintenance when updating DMS.

-Each implementation of Lua-based authentication is fully custom.
+Each implementation of Lua-based authentication is custom.
 Therefore it is impossible to write documentation that covers every scenario.
-Instead, this page describes a single scenario.
+Instead, this page describes a single example scenario.
 If that scenario is followed, you will learn vital aspects that are necessary to kickstart your own Lua development:

 - How to override Dovecot's default configuration to disable parts that conflict with your scenario.
 - How to make Dovecot use your Lua script.